Bob Cooper (racing driver)

-Bob Cooper (born November 13, 1935) is a retired driver who raced in the Grand National Series from 1962 to 1969.
+Bobby Eugene Cooper (November 13, 1935 – June 9, 1998) was an American driver who raced in the Grand National Series from 1962 to 1969.

 Career

-Cooper has raced 64 races over the course of eight years resulting in nine finishes in the top ten.
+Cooper raced 64 races over the course of eight years resulting in nine finishes in the top-ten.
 He has also done 8,982 laps earning $17,495 in the process ($ when considering inflation).
-Average finishes for this driver's career is 21st while his average career start is in 23rd place.
+Average finishes for Cooper's career is 21st while his average career start is in 23rd place.

-Dirt track racing was Bob Cooper's greatest strength, with his average finishes on tracks of that kind being 14th place.
+Dirt track racing was Cooper's greatest strength, with his average finishes on tracks of that kind being 14th place.
 However, Cooper would find his weakness on tri-oval intermediate tracks with a finish of 34th place being typical.

+Death

+Cooper died on June 9, 1998, at the age of 62.